dib-lab/dib-lab/coc.rst

 We expect members to follow these guidelines at any lab-related event.

-Original source and credit: http://2012.jsconf.us/#/about & The Ada Initiative Please help by translating or improving: http://github.com/leftlogic/confcodeofconduct.com.
+Original source and credit: http://2012.jsconf.us/#/about & The Ada Initiative.
+Please help by translating or improving: http://github.com/leftlogic/confcodeofconduct.com.
 This work is licensed under a Creative Commons Attribution 3.0 Unported License